gap-system/gap/INSTALL.md

 13 GAP for OS X
 ===================

-We hope that a binary distribution for some recent version(s) of OS X will be available shortly.
-In the meantime, since OS X is built on top of a variant of Unix, you should follow the Unix installations to compile GAP; then you will be able to use all features of GAP as well as all packages.
+Currently we provide no precompiler binary distribution for OS X. However, since OS X is an operating system in the Unix family, you can follow the Unix installation guidelines to compile GAP; then you will be able to use all features of GAP as well as all packages.
 However for installation you might need a basic knowledge of Unix.

 The following are a couple of notes and remarks about this: